 To help us ensure that your financial aid awards are as accurate as possible, there are some steps you can take to help us get the most accurate information about your income at the earliest possible date.
-We strongly encourage you to use the IRS Data Retrieval Tool to update the FAFSA with your tax information.
-This tool allows your tax information to be transferred directly to your FAFSA from the IRS website and is one less step for you to take.
-It also is a way to ensure accuracy when completing the application.

 If your tax filing status reported on the FAFSA reflects a filed tax return, and your awards are assigned a "conditional" status, you may have been selected for verification.
 The federal regulations governing financial aid require that UC Berkeley verify a portion of the student population to ensure the information reported on the FAFSA is accurate.
 If we determine that there are differences between the FAFSA or the California Dream Application information and the information we collect during our review, we are required to correct it.

 You may have conditional awards but your CalCentral record does not reflect a verification task.
 If you have completed all of your tasks, monitor your awards in MyFinances for actual awards or new messages providing additional information.

 Learn more about the most common errors made on the FAFSA.

 If the Data on My FAFSA or California Dream Application is Accurate, Will My Financial Aid Package Change?